 - Flooring: 5% (40% for labor)

 - Lighting & Electrical: 5% (30% for labor)

 - Walls & Trim: 3% (50% for labor)

 6. Be prepared for unexpected kitchen remodeling costs

 Be sure to allocate about 20% of the budget for unexpected costs.
 Unexpected costs can include discovering damage due to water or termites, adding additional support for flooring or appliances, electrical or plumbing challenges, or any unforeseen, but necessary, subcontractors (like asbestos removers).
 You may also find yourself adding on to the kitchen remodeling project, commonly known as “scope creep.”
 Don’t forget that while remodeling your kitchen, you may have need for eating out more often or temporarily staying in another location.
 All of this may add to your bottom line.

 Sit down with your family and possibly your financial advisor to determine the right course of action for paying for your kitchen remodel.
 Borrowing a big chunk of cash is not always the best course of action, and being able to save before you spend is usually the most financially prudent way to remodel.
-Of course many homeowners look to securing a line of credit against their home or decide to refinance.
+Of course many homeowners look to securing a line of credit or decide to refinance.
 Speak with your mortgage broker or financial advisor to understand your best course of action and be sure to shop around.
 Before you meet with an advisor, have a general idea of the overall budget amount, your income, your home’s valuation and any other expected costs for this project.